ceford/cefjdemos-data-jdm-help/articles/en/banners/banners.md

 - **Pinned**. *(Yes or No)* Whether or not the Banner is "pinned".
 If one or more Banners in a Category are designated "sticky," they will take priority over Banners that are not sticky.
-*For example, if two Banners in a Category are pinned and a third Banner is not pinned, the third Banner will not display if the Banner display module setting is "Pinned, Randomise" or "Pinned, Ordering."
+  For example, if two Banners in a Category are pinned and a third Banner is not pinned, the third Banner will not display if the Banner display module setting is *Pinned, Randomise* or *Pinned, Ordering*.
 Only the two pinned Banners will display.
-If the pinned banners have a fixed number of impressions, once those impressions are used up, the pinned banners will no longer display, and the non-pinned banners will begin displaying automatically.*
+If the pinned banners have a fixed number of impressions, once those impressions are used up, the pinned banners will no longer display, and the non-pinned banners will begin displaying automatically.
 - **Client.** The Client for this Banner.
 Clients are entered using the Banner Client Manager.
 - **Impressions.** The Impression count is the number of times the